KenKundert/why-invest-in-bitcoin/README.rst

 With inflation removed, the true return is revealed to be 5%.

-What this shows is that one must really consider inflation when looking at long-term expected returns in the market.
+What this shows is that one must carefully consider inflation when looking at long-term expected returns in the market.
 The true returns are considerably less that what are generally advertised, which of course if very important to understand when planning for the long term.
 These returns also come with